Timeseries¶

 ’backfill’: use NEXT valid observation to fill.

-kwargs – some keyword arguments for the xarray.resample method, notably offset or base to indicate where to start the resampling and avoid nan at the first value of the resampled TimeSeries For more informations, see the xarray resample() documentation.
+kwargs – some keyword arguments for the xarray.resample method, notably offset or base to indicate where to start the resampling and avoid nan at the first value of the resampled TimeSeries For more information, see the xarray resample() documentation.

 Examples